ComPWA/ampform-dpd/docs/index.md

 ampform-dpd @ git+https://github.com/ComPWA/ampform-dpd@main
 ```

-However, we highly recommend using the more dynamic, {ref}`'editable installation' <compwa-org:develop:Editable installation>` instead.
+However, we highly recommend using the more dynamic, {ref}`'editable installation' <compwa:develop:Editable installation>` instead.
 This goes as follows:

 1. Get the source code (see [the Pro Git Book](https://git-scm.com/book/en/v2)):